 Like elsewhere in Spain, train tickets tend to be more expensive than buses so your best bet, if you want to secure a cheap fare, is to book train tickets in advance.
 Click here to browse train timetables.

 From the train station, you can walk into the city centre in around 15 to 20 minutes.
-There are also local buses you can take if you need to travel further away that cost

 A great option for travelling not only from Seville to Cordoba but also all around Southern Spain is to rent a car.
 This will give you the option of being able to visit on your own schedule and not be at the mercy of train or bus timetables!
 You can also add a stop in the small town of Ecija which can be difficult to time if taking public transport.